Article updated: September 16, 2021

 To get started, go to Create new post, and then select an option.

 Select a social account, and then create your post.
 In addition to text, you can include mentions or tags, links, images, videos, GIFs, emoji, and hashtags.

 As you compose your post, you can preview how it will look on the right.
 When you're ready, you can publish it, save it as a draft, or schedule it for later.

 For additional information, see:

 To view or manage scheduled content, go to Publisher.

 - Use the Planner view to review scheduled posts in a weekly calendar view.

-- Use the Content view to see past and future scheduled posts, view draft posts, set up RSS feeds, access your Content Library, and upload messages in bulk.
+- Use the Content view to see past and future scheduled posts, view draft posts, access your Content Library, and upload messages in bulk.

 - Use the Promote view to allocate advertising spend to Facebook or LinkedIn Page posts.
 For more information on promoting content, see Create and promote a post.